End-of-Life Web Resources

 Dying Well: The Dying Well website, created by Dr. Ira Byock, past president of the American Academy of Hospice and Palliative Medicine, contains a wide range of resources on death and life-threatening illness, plus articles by Dr. Byock and information on his books.

-GriefNet: GriefNet.org is an Internet community of persons dealing with grief, death, and major loss.
+GriefNet: Is an internet community of persons dealing with grief, death, and major loss.
 We have many email support groups and two websites.
 Our integrated approach to online grief support provides help to people working through loss and grief issues of all kinds.

 Medicare Rights Center: General information resource center for the Medicare program.

-National Reverse Mortgage Lenders Association (NRMLA): The website for the NRMLA, a national nonprofit trade association for companies that originate, service, and invest in reverse mortgages, a frequent financing option for end-of-life care.
+National Reverse Mortgage Lenders Association (NRMLA): Is a national nonprofit trade association for companies that originate, service, and invest in reverse mortgages, a frequent financing option for end-of-life care.
 Also contains general information on estate planning.